-Even though you don’t need this Trekz Aftershokz Headphone right now when you’re just getting started, but one day as you gain more “distance” under your belt, you might want to consider getting one.
+Even though you don’t need this Trekz Aftershokz Headphone when you’re just getting started, but one day as you gain more “distance” under your belt, you will need one.

 What this headphone does is that it allows you to hear the jingle sound of your dog’s collar clearly when they get off the track while you’re running with them in the noisy city streets.

 Then train your dog walk on the loose leash.
 Here’s a great video that will show you how.